Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Integrate with tools like Metamask for transaction management.
+- Integrate with tools such as Metamask for transaction management.

 Libraries

-- web3.py: Python library for interacting with Ethereum blockchain and smart contracts.
+- web3.py: Python library to interact with the Ethereum blockchain and smart contracts.

 Source Code: https://github.com/aanu2021/Smart-Contact-Manager